Brummana: Education

-Brummana Soup Kitchen
+Broummana Soup Kitchen

 In the summer of 1915, as the First World War gathered pace, the British imposed an economic blockage against the Ottoman territories along the eastern coast of the Mediterranean sea.
 The Young Turk government introduced military rule across its Arab territories and began stockpiling food for their armies.
 This coincided with the 1915 Ottoman Syria locust infestation across food-producing areas.
 In the resulting famine, which lasted two years, it is estimated that 100,000 of Mount Lebanon Mutasarrifate's 450,000 inhabitants died.

-The Turkish military governor, Djemal Pasha, was a frequent resident of Brummana.
+The Turkish military governor, Djemal Pasha, was a frequent resident of Broummana.
 Another resident was Arthur Dray, who was one of the founders of the School of Dentistry at the Syrian Protestant College in Beirut.
 The two men were on good terms following Dray's treatment of a bullet wound to Djemal's jaw and Dray received permission to open a small soup kitchen.
 The kitchen started in the summer of 1916.
 It employed one cook and fed 15 people.
 At the same time Mariam Cortas (née Asswad) and her two sisters Labibi (Mrs Amin Rizk) and Selma (Mrs Selim Rizk) were managing funds to help nursing mothers and were distributing milk and food.
 Mrs Cortas took over the running of the kitchen, increasing the number of daily meals to 50 in the first week and 100 in the second.
 The kitchen was then moved into an empty hotel that had been used by the Turkish army.
-By the end of 1916 the Brummana Soup Kitchen was feeding at least 1500 people a day.
+By the end of 1916 the Broummana Soup Kitchen was feeding at least 1500 people a day.
 The project received military approval on the understanding that no males between the age of 12 and 60 were being fed.
 Funding came from the American Mission and a number of wealthy Syrians in Beirut.
 At its busiest the kitchen employed between 200 and 300 people.
 A visitor in October 1917 reported 1,200 people being fed, of whom 1080 were children.
 Despite the kitchen's success people were turned away, and the body of a woman and her child were found a few hundred yards away.
 Other then-major kitchens in the country were at Souk El Gharb, 'Abay, Sidon and Tripoli.
 After the war their work was taken over by the Syria and Palestine Relief Fund.
-As things returned to normal it was found that there were over 400 orphans being cared for in Brummana.
+As things returned to normal it was found that there were over 400 orphans being cared for in Broummana.

 Etymology

-The name of the town, Brummana, stems from the Aramaic language.
+The name of the town, Broummana, stems from the Aramaic language.
 The name most probably means "House of Rammanu", which was an Akkadian name meaning "Thunder" used for the weather god more commonly known as Hadad in ancient Canaanite religion.
 (The Aramaic version of this name is Raˁmā, ܪܥܡܐ).
-During classical antiquity, it was believed that Hadad lived in the area that is now Brummana, and thus the area became known as "the House of Rammanu", later corrupted to Brummana.
+During classical antiquity, it was believed that Hadad lived in the area that is now Broummana, and thus the area became known as "the House of Rammanu", later corrupted to Broummana.